 Registered charity no.1176738.
-The Geranium Trust was founded to offer friendship and support to anyone regardless of age, faith, ethnicity, status or sexual orientation who is suffering from bereavement, loneliness and isolation.
+The Geranium Trust is here to offer friendship and support to anyone regardless of age, faith, ethnicity, status or sexual orientation who is living with bereavement or loneliness and feeling isolated.
 We also offer our support to the family, friends and carers of those suffering from chronic or mental illness.
 We care!

 The Geranium Trust was founded in memory of

 Geoff died from a cancer related illness in February 2017.
 His partner, with the support of Geoff's family and friends, decided that he would like others to enjoy the beautiful gardens and farmland around the house that they shared and loved for many years.
 The two acre field, to the west of Court House, is now known as 'Geoff's Meadow' where young trees and wild flowers have been planted.
 It's a place of peace and quiet where those who need a little solitude can go and rest a while.

 Why the name Geranium Trust?
 Well Geoff was a botanist and his favorite plant was the wild British Geranium the Cranesbill or Herb Robert.
 So the charity was named after this humble little hedgerow plant that Geoff loved so much.

 How We Offer Our Hand Of Friendship

 We organise Monthly Tea Parties 2 - 4 pm on the last Friday in the month at the home of our chairman, Court Barn, Court House, Stoford, Nr Yeovil.
 If you live in the Yeovil or the Sherborne area and suffer from loneliness or feel isolated, then come along and join us.
 Or maybe you'd like to organise your own Tea Parties in the area were you live?
 If so email us for more information.

 Ask for our diary of events for 2019